Guitar Amp Settings For Metal: Best Modern Examples

 The volume control can add to a heavily saturated metal sound.
 If you have a tube amplifier, turning up the volume can begin to distort the power section.
 When this happens, it adds another layer of distortion.

 Do you run your amplifier loud?
 Then you may need to back off the gain to keep your saturated sound under control.
 If you feel like you can use a little more push, turn it up.
-Once you drive the power tubes hard, you can get more aggressiveness!
+Once you drive the power tubes hard, you can get more aggressive!

 Presence